A tale of two shuffle algebras: Shuffle algebras and --matrices

 and $\tR(x) = R_{21}\left( x^{-1} \oq^{-2} \right)$, for a parameter $\oq$.
 Many Propositions in the current Section have counterparts in Section \ref{sec:new}, and we will only prove such statements once. \\

-We will represent the tensor product $V^{\otimes k}$ as $k$ labeled dots on a vertical line, and certain elements of $\End(V^{\otimes k})$ will be represented as braids between two such collections of $k$ labeled dots situated on parallel vertical lines.
+We will represent the tensor product $V^{\otimes k}$ as $k$ labeled dots on a vertical line, and certain elements of $\End(V^{\otimes k})$ will be represented as braids between two such collections of $k$ labeled dots situated on parallel vertical lines (the labels will not change along strands, so they will be represented pictorially as colors).
 Specifically, the crossings below represent either the automorphisms $R$ or $\tR$, with indices given by the labels of the strands (which are inherited from the labels of their endpoints):

-The strands are represented either as straight or squiggly, because we wish to indicate whether the picture in question refers to either $R$ or $\tR$.
-Compositions are always read left-to-right, for example the following equivalence of braids underlies the Yang-Baxter relations \eqref{eqn:ybe}:
+The strands are represented either as straight or squiggly lines, because we wish to indicate whether the picture in question refers to either $R$ or $\tR$.
+Compositions are always read left-to-right, for example the following equivalence of isotopy classes of braids underlies the Yang-Baxter relation \eqref{eqn:ybe}: